-Generically, the course of human history is in accord with emergent probability; it is the cumulative realization of concretely possible schemes of recurrence in accord with successive schedules of probabilities.
+Generically, the course of human history is in accord with emergent probability: it is the saccosive and our rebrack of a share the hard and an hard and the share hard and and cumulative realization of concretely possible schemes of successive recurrence in accord with schedules of probabilities.
+The specific difference of human history is that among the probable possibilities is a sequence of operative insights by whet which men grasp zongretely possible schemes of recurrence and take the initiative in bringing about the material and social conditions that make these schemes concretely possible, probable, and actual.
+In this fashion man becomes for man the executor of the emergent probability of human affairs.
+Instead of being developed by hisenvironment, man turns to transforming his environment in his own self-defelopment.
+He remains under emergent probability, inasmuch as his insights and decisions remain probable realizations of concrete possibilities, and inasmuch as earlier insights. and decisions determine later possibilities and probabilities of insight and decision.
+Still, this subjection to emergent probability differs from the subjection of evolving species.

-The specific difference of human history is that among the probable possibilities is a sequence of operative insights by which men grasp possible schemes of recurrence, and take the initiative in bringing about the material of human affairs.
-Instead of being developed by his environment, man turns to transforming his environment in his own self-development.
-He remains under emergent probability, inasmach as his insights and decisions remain probable realizations of concrete possibilities, and inasmuch as earlier insights and decisions determine later possibilities and probabilities of insight and decision.
-Still, this subjection to emergent probability differs from the subjection of elections or of evolving species.
-For, in the first place, insight is an anticipation of possible schemes, and decision brings about the concrete conditions of their functioning instead of merely waiting for such conditions to happen; soreover, the greater man's development, the greater his dominion over circumstances and so the greater his capacity to realize possible schemes by deciding to realize their conditions.
+For, in the first place, insight is an anticipation of possible schemes, and decision brings about the concrete conditions of their functioning instead of merely waiting for such conditions to happen; moreover, the greater man's development, the greater his dominion over circumstance and so the greater his capacity to realize possible schemes by decideng to realize their conditions.
 But there is also a second and profounder difference.
-For man can discover emergent probability; he can work out the manner in which prior insights and decisions determine the possibilities and probabilities of later insights and decisions; he can guide his present decisions in the light of their influence on future insights and decisions; finally, this control of the emergent probability of the future can be exercised and social conditions that make these schemes concretely possible, probable, and actual.
-In this fashion man becomes for man the executor of the emergent probability electrons not only by the individual in choosing his career and in forming his character, not only by adults in educating the younger generation, but also by mankind in its consciousness of its responsibility to the future of mankind.
-Just as technical, economic, and political development gives man a dominion over nature, so also the alvance of knowledge creates and demands a human contribution to the control of human history.
+For man can discovery emergent probability; he can work out the manner in which prior insights and decisions determine the possibilities and probabilities of later insights and decisions; he can guide his present decisions in the light of their influence on future insights and decisions; finally, this control of the emergent probability of the future can be exercised not only by the individual in choosing his career and in forming his character, not only by adults in educating the younger concration, but also by mankind in its consciousness of its responsibility to the future of mankind.
+Just as technical, economic, and political development cives man a dominion over nature, so also the advance of knowledge creates and demands a human contribution to the control of human history.